KhronosGroup/Vulkan-ValidationLayers/BUILD.md

 described below.

 #### Robin Hood hashing
-This repository has a required dependency on the [robin-hood-hashing repository](https://github.com/martinus/robin-hood-hashing).
+This repository has an optional dependency on the [robin-hood-hashing repository](https://github.com/martinus/robin-hood-hashing).
 This is a header-only reimplementation of `std::unordered_map` and `std::unordered_set` which provides substantial performance improvements on all platforms.
-Since there is nothing to build, the install directory for this repository is the directory where the the repository is cloned.
+You must clone this repository and build its `install` target before building this repository OR set the cmake option `USE_ROBIN_HOOD_HASHING` to `OFF`.

 #### glslang